salesforce/rmux/BENCHMARKS.md

 # Benchmarks #

-Benchmarks with keep-alive off (simulating a lamp stack) show rmux being ~4.5x as fast as a direct connection, under heavy load:
+Benchmarks with keep-alive off show a unix-socket rmux connection being ~10x as fast as a direct tcp connection, under heavy load:
 ```
 $ redis-benchmark -q -n 1000 -c 50 -r 50 -k 0
 WARNING: keepalive disabled, you probably need 'echo 1 > /proc/sys/net/ipv4/tcp_tw_reuse' for Linux and 'sudo sysctl -w net.inet.tcp.msl=1000' for Mac OS X in order to use a lot of clients/requests